 Homemade Pumpkin Spice Latte

-If you want to enjoy pumpkin spice lattes on the regular, trying making healthied-up versions at home!
-Here's my recipe, which calls for all natural ingredients, packed with nutrients.
+If you want to enjoy pumpkin spice lattes on the regular, try making healthied-up versions at home!
+Here's my recipe, which calls for all-natural ingredients and is packed with nutrients.

-½ tsp. pumpkin pie spice (or ¼ tsp. cinnamon and ⅛ tsp. each ground nutmeg and ground ginger)
+½ teaspoon pumpkin pie spice (or ¼ teaspoon cinnamon and ⅛ teaspoon each ground nutmeg and ground ginger)